aborn/iCalendar/icalendar-vscode/README.md

 # webx README

-WebX is a powerful extension for recording your coding time.
+iCalendar is a powerful extension for recording your coding time.

 ## Features